WAPPA PADDLE BOARDS

 Picture

 A quality bamboo paddle board makes use of the advantages that bamboo provides.
 Because it’s such a strong material, a company like Wappa uses a layer of bamboo to replace a layer of fiber glass.
-Doing this, decreases the weight of the SUP without losing any of the board’s strength.
+Doing this, decreases the weight of the paddle board without losing any of the board’s strength.
 In fact, bamboo is twice as strong as fiberglass!

 Using bamboo also helps to lower a paddle board’s environmental footprint.
 Unlike fiberglass, bamboo is an organic product that can be harvested every three years.
 Bamboo can be grown in degraded soil, and it helps to prevent soil erosion.
 Bamboo also decreases a board’s eco footprint because it reduces the amount of epoxy required during construction.